IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/01_metadata-intro.md

 In this section conventions associated with filenames are described as well as the basic components of a netCDF file.
 New attributes are introduced for describing the contents of a file.

+*Filename*

+CDF files should have the file name extension ".nc".

+*Data Types*

+Data variables must be one of the following data types: string, char, byte, unsigned byte, short, unsigned short, int, unsigned int, int64, unsigned int64, float or real, and double supported by CDF-4.
+The string type is only available in files using the CDF version 4 (CDF-4) format.
+The char and string types are not intended for numeric data.
+One byte numeric data should be stored using the byte or unsigned byte data types.
+It is possible to treat the byte and short types as unsigned by using the NUG convention of indicating the unsigned range using the valid_min, valid_max, or valid_range attributes.
+In many situations, any integer type may be used.
+When the phrase "integer type" is used in this document, it should be understood to mean byte, unsigned byte, short, unsigned short, int, unsigned int, int64, or unsigned int64.

+Strings in variables may be represented one of two ways - as atomic strings or as character arrays.
+An n-dimensional array of strings may be implemented as a variable of type string with n dimensions, or as a variable of type char with n+1 dimensions where the last (most rapidly varying) dimension is large enough to contain the longest string in the variable.
+For example, a character array variable of strings containing the names of the months would be dimensioned (12,9) in order to accommodate "September", the month with the longest name.
+The other strings, such as "May", should be padded with trailing NULL or space characters so that every array element is filled.
+If the atomic string option is chosen, each element of the variable can be assigned a string with a different length.
+The CDL example below shows one variable of each type.

 # try hiding sections